abo-abo/lispy/README.md

 Most special commands will leave the point special after they're done.
 This allows to chain them as well as apply them continuously by holding the key.
-Some useful holdable keys are "jkopf<>cws;".
+Some useful hold-able keys are "jkopf<>cws;".
 Not so useful, but fun is "/": start it from "|(" position and hold until all your Lisp code is turned into Python :).